How to Make Managing Multiple Marketing Clients Easy

 Clients are paying you for your expertise.
 If you think a tool works better than what a client is currently using, make a case for why they should switch.

 People are creatures of habit.
 If you fall into an unproductive rut, it can be difficult to dig your way out.
 Establishing processes that encourage productivity from the get-go can help you get more done, more consistently, with less stress (and late nights at the office).
 And if you’re juggling the needs of multiple clients, this is essential for being able to pace yourself over the long term without burning out.

-In the book The Power of Habit, author Charles Duhigg says,
+In the aforementioned The Power of Habit, Duhigg says,

 When a habit emerges, the brain stops fully participating in decision making.
 It stops working so hard, or diverts focus to other tasks.
 So unless you deliberately fight a habit—unless you find new routines—the pattern will unfold automatically.